 Another caveat here that Iron Man 3 shows Stark experiencing realistically complex distress after the events of the first two films.
 He does not fit any diagnosis in a textbook way.
 Instead, like a real person experiencing traumatic events without support, he shows a jumble of symptoms which belong to multiple conditions and which influence each other over time.

-Although the recommended treatment for NPD is management through therapy, talk therapy is often unsuccessful, as a person with NPD would be likely to interpret any disagreement as the therapist’s fault.
-Someone with NPD may also abandon therapy if the therapist tries to contest their self-image and expectations.
+Although the recommended treatment for NPD is management through therapy, talk therapy is often unsuccessful, as a person with NPD may interpret any disagreement as being the therapist’s fault.
+Someone with NPD may also abandon therapy if the therapist tries to question their self-image and expectations.

 Psychological Criticisms of NPD

 A previous post mentioned that NPD, HPD and BPD all share diagnostic traits.
 While NPD doesn’t have any intentionally gender-based criteria, 75% of people diagnosed with it are male.
 This suggests diagnostic traits may be biased towards male expressions of narcissism, while female expressions of narcissism are either unnoticed or interpreted as other disorders like HPD or BPD.

 As with HPD, people with NPD generally don’t believe they have any issues.
 Other people are more likely to feel distress than the person themselves; someone with NPD is unlikely to seek help apart from after an ultimatum from a partner or superior.